Forex Trading Basics

 - On the other hand, the indirect quote is the amount of foreign currency needed to buy one unit of the local currency.
 For instance, the following indirect quote is used for quoting the British Pounds versus the US Dollar:

-1.6680 – 1.6683 GBP/USD
+1.3280 – 1.3283 GBP/USD

-This means you have to pay 1.6683 USD to buy 1 GBP and if you want to sell 1 GBP, you will receive 1.6680 USD for it.
+This means you have to pay 1.3283 USD to buy 1 GBP and if you want to sell 1 GBP, you will receive 1.3280 USD for it.

-Quoted and Basic Currencies
+Base and Quote Currencies

-What affects the prices of currencies?
+What affects the prices of currencies

-What is Balance-of-Payments?
+What is Balance-of-Payments

 The exchange rate of any foreign currency depends on a multitude of factors that affect the economic and financial conditions in the country issuing the currency.
 One of the most important factors is the country’s balance-of-payments records.
 When a country experiences a deficit in its balance of payments, it becomes a net demander of foreign currencies and is forced to sell substantial amounts of its own currency to pay for imports of goods and services.
 Therefore, balance-of-payments deficits often lead to depreciation of a nation's currency relative to the other currencies.